Open-source • Production-ready • Docker-native

 Tip: short GIFs convert extremely well for OSS tools (create page → embed → viewer sees nav).

 Power BI Embedded handles rendering.
-PBIHoster handles the portal experience around it.
+PBIHoster handles the portal, governance, and operational layer around it.

 Create pages and folders.
 Users see a left-side navigation tree with only the pages they can access.

 Attach Power BI reports or dashboards to pages.
-Tokens are generated server-side.
+Tokens are generated server-side with resilient loading and retry behavior.

 Run locally with Docker Compose or deploy behind a reverse proxy in the cloud.